timcera/tsgettoolbox/README.rst

                 'tsgettoolbox' can currently pull from the Instantaneous Value database (--database=iv) for sub-daily interval data starting in 2007, and the Daily Values database (--database=dv).
-                Detailed documnetation is available at
+                Detailed documentation is available at
                 http://waterdata.usgs.gov/nwis

+    twc
+                Fetches Texas weather data

     unavco
                 Detailed information at: